 Your business name is your business identity, so choose one that encapsulates your objectives, services, and mission in just a few words.
 You probably want a name that’s short and easy to remember, since much of your business, and your initial business in particular, will come from word-of-mouth referrals.

 Here are some ideas for brainstorming your business name:

 Once you have a few potential names, check the Massachusetts secretary of state website to confirm they are available to register.
+Here’s how to do a Massachusetts business entity search.
 You should also confirm that the name you want to register conforms to Massachusetts regulations on business names.
 Your name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.), and your name cannot include words that could confuse your Massachusetts LLC with any government agency.

 Your name also cannot include words like bank, insurance, university (or any similar names) without approval from certain state authorities.
 Additionally, your name must be distinguishable from all other business names in the state

 It’s also a good idea to check for nationally trademarked names, to ward off any potential problems later if your business expands, and check the availability of related domain names using our Domain Name Search tool.
 Using “.com” or “.org” sharply increases credibility, so it’s best to focus on these.

 Once you’ve found a name that clears these hurdles, go ahead and reserve the name with this Name Reservation Request form on the Massachusetts secretary of state website.

 In Massachusetts, your LLC needs to have a resident agent, aka registered agent.
 A resident agent is a person or business authorized to accept legal, tax, and financial documents on behalf of your business, and communicate with the state on relevant matters.